lstrzebinczyk/the_empire_blog/posts/8-modes-of-operation.md

 @active_mode = @move_mode
 ```

-We'll pass the modes data to the `BottomMenu`:
+Notice they receive the `@world_map` in an argument.
+That's how they will be able to update it.
+We'll pass the modes data to the `BottomMenu`.
+That's how it will be able to render buttons for each mode:

 ```crystal
 # src/the_empire.cr, class TheEmpire#initialize